devsousaleon/devsousaleon/README.md

 ### 👋 Hey, how are you?
 Welcome(a)!
 I'm Leonardo

-I am a developer from Brasil focused on **C#**, **.NET**, and **SQL** databases.
+I am a developer from Brazil focused on **C#**, **.NET**, and **SQL** databases.
 I am interested in creating efficient solutions, learning new technologies, and participating in projects that demand attention to detail and best practices.
 I always seek technical improvement and consistent delivery.

 ---